Web performance: Optimization techniques

 Web Caching Optimization reduces server load, bandwidth usage and latency.
 CDNs use dedicated web caching software to store copies of documents passing through their system.
+Many website platforms, such as SiteGround, IONOS, Wix, and Hostinger, rely on global CDNs and caching technologies to deliver faster page loads across different geographical regions.

 Subsequent requests from the cache may be fulfilled should certain conditions apply.
 Web caches are located on either the client side (forward position) or web-server side (reverse position) of a CDN.
 Web browsers are also able to store content for re-use through the HTTP cache or web cache.
 Requests web browsers make are typically routed to the HTTP cache to validate if a cached response may be used to fulfill a request.
 If such a match is made, the response is fulfilled from the cache.
 This can be helpful for reducing network latency and costs associated with data-transfer.
 The HTTP cache is configured using request and response headers.

 Code minification distinguishes discrepancies between codes written by web developers and how network elements interpret code.
 Minification removes comments and extra spaces as well as crunch variable names in order to minimize code, decreasing files sizes by as much as 60%.
 In addition to caching and compression, lossy compression techniques (similar to those used with audio files) remove non-essential header information and lower original image quality on many high resolution images.
 These changes, such as pixel complexity or color gradations, are transparent to the end-user and do not noticeably affect perception of the image.
 Another technique is the replacement of raster graphics with resolution-independent vector graphics.
 Vector substitution is best suited for simple geometric images.